 It’s hard to plan your future when the ghosts of the past won’t leave you alone…

 Stella tries very hard to be good.
 She tries not to be sassy, to answer back, to be noticed.
 Because when Stella’s father is angry, it’s like lightning and thunder and hailstones.
-All she can do is touch wood… or search for magpies.
-Two for joy.

 'Brilliant.
 I loved it!
 One for Sorrow, Two for Joy is a rollercoaster of emotions throughout.
 I loved how the writing grew as Stella did.
 From the jump I felt invested and protective of Stella and all the Stellas out there!
 I got lost in it and couldn't put it down.
 Here’s to resilience and friendship!'

 'A dazzling debut...brimming with compassion.'

 'A beautiful, brave and deeply moving debut that explores the complexities of intergenerational trauma, belonging and love through a tender yet powerful voice.
 In One for Sorrow, Two for Joy, Amuah has crafted an important and sweeping story with skill and compassion.
 Stella, as well as her friends and family, will stay with me for a long time.'

 'This is a beautifully written account of domestic violence and intergenerational trauma, and the resilience and hope that can break its power.'